 - Bulgaria (14-day quarantine)

-- Croatia (14-day quarantine or PCR test result from within 48 hours of traveling)
+- Croatia (14-day quarantine or PCR test result from within 48 hours of travelling)

 - Iceland (either 4-5 days of quarantine with 2 tests or 14-day quarantine)

-- Malta (the traveler must have been in a low-risk country for at least 14 days beforehand)
+- Malta (the traveller must have been in a low-risk country for at least 14 days beforehand)

-- Slovakia (10-day quarantine; the traveler must also register online or by phone with the regional health office and submit to health monitoring)
+- Slovakia (10-day quarantine; the visitor must also register online or by phone with the regional health office and submit to health monitoring)